gromnitsky/weakspec/examples/e02/README.md

 weakspec generates a usable preferences page on the fly, but that doesn't solve another subtle problem:

-### How do I get the default preferences into my extension?
+### How do I get default values of preferences into my extension?

 Sure, they will appear after user visits a preference page.
-But forcing him to do that is lame, and many users will just afraid of changing something by accident.
+But forcing him to do that is lame.
 So you have to set the defaults while your extension loads for the first time.

 How do you do that?